MicrosoftDocs/learn/learn-pr/azure/manage-changes-bicep-code-git/includes/7-exercise-branch-merge-changes.md

 1. In Visual Studio Code, look at the status bar at the bottom of the window.
 Notice that the branch name on the left has changed to **add-database**.

-   Like with the other Git commands you've run, Visual Studio Code stays up to date with the changes in your Git repository, including when you check out a branch.
+   As with the other Git commands you've run, Visual Studio Code stays up to date with the changes in your Git repository, including when you check out a branch.

 ## Update a file on your branch